Altermagnetism: an unconventional spin-ordered phase of matter

-All the effectively weakly-interacting phases mentioned so far have no spin order and are isotropic.
-Their momentum-dependent electronic structure, i.e., the valence-band energy iso-surfaces in the band-insulators, the Fermi surface in the normal metals, or the pairing (gap) function in the s-wave superconductors preserve the spin-space rotation symmetry and the real-space point-group symmetries of the underlying crystal lattice.
+The valence-band energy iso-surfaces in the band-insulators, the Fermi surface in the normal metals, or the order parameter in the $s$-wave superconductors (Fig.~\ref{fig_SC_PI}a) preserve the spin-space and the real-space rotation symmetries.
+Note that the superconducting/superfluid ordering spontaneously breaks the U(1) gauge (particle-conservation) symmetry.

-We now move to the unconventional superconductivity\cite{Wolfle1999,Tsuei2000} in the strongly-interacting part of the diagram in Fig.~2.
-Because of strong short-range repulsive interactions, electrons in the Cooper pairs favor anisotropic pairing with $l>0$, similar to the case of $^3$He.
-This breaks (some) rotation symmetries of the crystallographic point group of the underlying lattice.
-Unconventional d-wave ($l=2$) cuprate superconductors belong to this class.
+We now move to the unconventional superconductivity\cite{Wolfle1999,Tsuei2000} in the strongly-interacting part of the diagram in Fig.~\ref{fig_int_cond}.
+Because of strong short-range repulsive interactions, electrons in the Cooper pairs favor anisotropic pairing with relative angular momentum $l>0$.
+This breaks the real-space rotation symmetry.
+Unconventional $d$-wave ($l=2$) cuprate superconductors belong to this class (Fig.~\ref{fig_SC_PI}a).
 The symmetric orbital part of the pairing function dictates, by the Pauli exclusion principle, an antisymmetric spin-singlet ($S=0$) part of the pairing function.
-This implies that the phase is not spin-ordered, preserving the rotation symmetry of the spin-space.
+The $d$-wave superconducting phase, like the conventional $s$-wave superconductivity, thus preserves the spin-space rotation symmetry.

-The remaining forms of ordering highlighted in Fig.~2 are non-superconducting.
-When the interaction energy dominates the kinetic energy at sufficiently low electronic densities, the electrons localize in a Wigner crystal.
-Apart from becoming insulating, the ordered phase is characterized by a non-uniformity, i.e., by a spontaneous breaking of the translation symmetry of the normal phase.
+Wigner crystal is another ordered phase in the stongly-interacting part of the diagram in Fig.~\ref{fig_int_cond}.
+It is stabilized when the interaction energy dominates the kinetic energy at sufficiently low electronic densities.
+Ordering in this insulating phase is characterized by a non-uniformity, i.e., by a spontaneous breaking of the translation symmetry.
 Charge-density waves, stripe states or electronic smectic liquid crystals are other examples of correlated non-uniform ordered phases\cite{Fradkin2007}.
 They can be insulating or metallic.